stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 $(deriveJSON defaultOptions 'User)
 ```

-**NOTE:** It’s not necessary to create a Cabal project for this example, because the prebuilt container comes with a lot of [prebuilt packages][asterius-gh-issue-354]. (`aesona included).
-Nevertheless, it will help us to show the potential of `ahc-cabal` and `ahc-dist`.
+**NOTE:** It’s not necessary to create a Cabal project for this example, because the prebuilt container comes with a lot of [prebuilt packages][asterius-gh-issue-354] (aesona included).
+Nevertheless, it will help us show the potential of `ahc-cabal` and `ahc-dist`.

-Now, we’re going to define `handleReq` that we’re going to export using JavaScript FFI as we did before.
+Next, we’ll define `handleReq,` which we’ll export using JavaScript FFI just like we did before.

 ```haskell
 handleReq :: JSString -> JSString -> IO JSObject